 Written by: Greg Ellifritz

-I was at the range shooting today and I realized I was using two really useful products to improve my practice session.
+I was at the range shooting yesterday and I realized I was using two really useful products to improve my practice sessions.
 I thought you all might benefit from knowing about them.

 I’ve written before about the books I use to create the best handgun practice routine.
 I use those books regularly to structure my sessions.
 I develop a goal or identify a weakness I want to improve.
 I pick a few drills to improve that area from the listed books.
 After I’ve completed my self-assigned remedial work, I like to add a few drills to mix things up a bit and work on alternate skill sets.